kamaln7/klein/README.md

 ## Development

-To manage dependencies, we use [dep](https://github.com/golang/dep).
+To manage dependencies, we use [Go modules](https://blog.golang.org/using-go-modules).
-To install dependencies for this project, install dep, and then run `dep ensure` in this workspace.

 To build the app, run `go build`.
 This will produce a binary named `klein`.
 You can now run the app by running `./klein`